 If you need a signed hard copy of your licence

-Some countries require Private Security Companies (PSCs) to provide signed hard copies of their licences.
+Some countries need private security companies (PSCs) to provide signed hard copies of their licences.
 This is to comply with international rules on preventing maritime piracy.
-Contact ECO for details.
+Contact ECJU for details.

 ECJU carries out regular compliance visits to make sure licence holders follow the correct processes.
 The compliance code of practice has guidance on:

 - what records to keep